jquery/learn.jquery.com/page/javascript-101/types.md

 alert( foo.length ); // => 1
 ```

-There are many more methods for manipulating arrays.
+There are many more methods for manipulating arrays, some of which are covered further in the [Arrays](/arrays) section.
 Details can be found on the [Mozilla Developer Network](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Array "MDN - Array Reference").

 ## Type Checking with jQuery